Remedial notice review policy

 If an authorised officer hands you the notice in person, then your review application period starts the next business day.

 If the officer leaves the notice at one of your addresses because you weren't there, your review application period starts the next business day.
-This is true even if it takes a couple days for you to find the notice.
+This is true even if it takes a couple days for you to see the notice.
+Let your employees know if you are expecting a notice from us.

-If our notice is mailed to you through the post, then the notice counts as "received" on whatever day it would normally arrive in your mailbox.
+If our notice is mailed to you through the post, then the notice counts as ‘served’ on whatever day it would normally arrive in your mailbox.

 For example, if you are mailed a notice on a Thursday, and regular mail takes 3 days to reach your house, the notice is considered received on the next Monday.
 If so, you would need to submit your review application by the second Monday after that (unless there was a public holiday in between), even if you didn't check your mailbox until Tuesday.